milad-hub/float-console/README.md

 - **Copy Individual Logs**: Click the copy icon on any log entry
 - **Expand/Collapse**: Click on truncated messages or group headers to expand/collapse
 - **Group Navigation**: Use chevron icons to expand/collapse grouped logs

+### Log Type Filtering

+- **Select Log Types**: Click the "Types" button in the console header to open the log type dropdown
+- **Toggle Types**: Check/uncheck log types (Log, Info, Warning, Error, Debug, Group) to show or hide them
+- **Persistent Selection**: Your log type selections are saved and remembered across sessions
+- **Combined Filtering**: Log type filtering works together with text filtering - only logs matching both filters are displayed
+- **Copy Respects Filters**: When copying logs, only logs matching your selected types and text filter are copied

 ### Settings